 - Storybook Maths –Pete Pickford & Emma Hudson, Waterloo School: Explore how using story books as a hook into the pupil’s learning of maths will engage pupils, offer a wide range of practical activity opportunities and promote an understanding of why this learning will help them in life.
 During this session find out how storybooks can be used and help to plan exciting activities.

-- Funky Fingers - effective handwriting support - Manda Drake, Waterloo School: Funky Fingers is a series of fun activities for children to build up their gross & fine motor skills.
+- Funky Fingers - effective handwriting support - Manda Drake, Waterloo School: Funky Fingers is a series of fun activities for pupils to build up their gross & fine motor skills.
 The improvement of these skills will get them ready to write or improve their handwriting.
 There are many benefits to Funky Fingers that will become clear during this session.
 Activities to try out and assessment materials to track progress will be on offer.

-- Effective Engagement with External Agencies - Paul Van Walwyk, Wolverdene School: We are increasingly having to work with other agencies and professionals outside of school, social care, CAMHS, consultants etc. This workshop will look at working practices that will help with making these working relationships most effective for the school in order to best support the child.
+- Effective Engagement with External Agencies - Paul Van Walwyk, Wolverdene School: We are increasingly having to work with other agencies and professionals outside of school, social care, CAMHS, consultants etc. This workshop will look at working practices that will help with making these working relationships most effective for the school in order to best support the pupil.

 - Look at attachment and recognising different attachment styles